Cluster structures via representation theory: cluster ensembles, tropical duality, cluster characters and quantisation

 \begin{proof} Our definitions align with those of \cite{PresslandPostnikov} and so the argument sketched in the proof of \cite[Thm.~6.10]{PresslandPostnikov} goes through for us too.
 Notably, what is required to see that our cluster character transforms correctly to align with cluster variable mutation is contained in Remark~\ref{r:clucha-A}\ref{r:clucha-A-isoclasses} and Corollary~\ref{c:A-mutation}. \end{proof}

-\begin{remark} To prove Theorem~\ref{t:Aside-bijection}, it is never necessary to consider the values of \(\clucha[\cT]{\Aside}\) on \(X\in\cC\) with \(\Extfun{\cT}X\) infinite-dimensional, and so the issues discussed in Remark~\ref{r:inf-rank} do not arise.
-Indeed, if \(X\in\cU\) for \(\cU\ctsubcat\cC\) reachable from \(\cT\), then \(\Extfun{\cT}X\in\fd{\stab{\cT}}\) since it is supported on the additively finite subcategory \(\cT\setminus\cU\) (cf.~Proposition~\ref{p:error-term-fd}). \end{remark}
+\begin{remark} To prove Theorem~\ref{t:Aside-bijection}, it is never necessary to consider the values of $\clucha[\cT]{\Aside}$ on $X\in\cC$ with $\Extfun{\cT}X$ infinite-dimensional, and so the issues discussed in Remark~\ref{r:inf-rank} do not arise.
+Indeed, if $X\in\cU$ for $\cU\ctsubcat\cC$ reachable from $\cT$, then $\Extfun{\cT}X\in\fd{\stab{\cT}}$ since it is supported on the additively finite subcategory $\cT\setminus\cU$ (cf.~Proposition~\ref{p:error-term-fd}). \end{remark}

-The cluster character is compatible with partial stabilisation (\S \ref{s:part-stab}); let \(\cC\) be a cluster category and \(\cP\) a full additively closed subcategory of projective-injective objects.
-Then \(\cC/\cP\) is again a cluster category by Proposition~\ref{p:ct-bijection}, and the quotient functor \(\pi\) induces a bijection of cluster-tilting subcategories; as before, we write \(\cT/\cP=\pi \cT\) for \(\cT\ctsubcat\cC\).
+The cluster character is compatible with partial stabilisation (\S \ref{s:part-stab}); let $\cC$ be a cluster category and $\cP$ a full additively closed subcategory of projective-injective objects.
+Then by Proposition~\ref{p:partialstab}, the partial stabilisation $\cC/\cP$ is again a cluster category, and the quotient functor $\pi$ induces a bijection of cluster-tilting subcategories; as before, we write $\cT/\cP=\pi \cT$ for $\cT\ctsubcat\cC$.

-The homomorphism \(\pi_{\cT}^{\cT/\cP}\colon \Kgp{\cT}\to \Kgp{\cT/\cP}\) of Grothendieck groups induces a linear map \((\pi_{\cT}^{\cT/\cP})_*\colon \powser{\bK}{\Kgp{\cT}}\to\powser{\bK}{\Kgp{\cT/\cP}}\) with \((\pi_{\cT}^{\cT/\cP})_*(a^{t})=a^{\pi_{\cT}^{\cT/\cP}(t)}\), which respects the multiplication \eqref{eq:pseudo-poly-mult} when this is defined.
-This map has the property that \((\pi_{\cT}^{\cT/\cP})_*(a^{[P]})=1\) for \(P\in \cP\), and indeed the kernel of \((\pi_{\cT}^{\cT/\cP})_*\) is generated by such elements; that is, \((\pi_{\cT}^{\cT/\cP})_*\) encodes the setting of certain frozen variables to \(1\).
-This allows us to relate the cluster characters of \(\cC\) and \(\cC/\cP\) as follows.
+The homomorphism $\pi_{\cT}^{\cT/\cP}\colon \Kgp{\cT}\to \Kgp{\cT/\cP}$ of Grothendieck groups induces a linear map $(\pi_{\cT}^{\cT/\cP})_*\colon \powser{\bK}{\Kgp{\cT}}\to\powser{\bK}{\Kgp{\cT/\cP}}$ with $(\pi_{\cT}^{\cT/\cP})_*(a^{t})=a^{\pi_{\cT}^{\cT/\cP}(t)}$, which respects the multiplication \eqref{eq:pseudo-poly-mult} when this is defined.
+This map has the property that $(\pi_{\cT}^{\cT/\cP})_*(a^{[P]})=1$ for $P\in \cP$, and indeed the kernel of $(\pi_{\cT}^{\cT/\cP})_*$ is generated by such elements; that is, $(\pi_{\cT}^{\cT/\cP})_*$ encodes the setting of certain frozen variables to $1$.
+This allows us to relate the cluster characters of $\cC$ and $\cC/\cP$ as follows.

 \begin{proposition} With notation as above, we have the following commutative diagram:

 \end{proposition}

 \begin{proof} This follows immediately from the definitions and Proposition~\ref{p:stabind}. \end{proof}